Hotels in Los Angeles: Where to Stay

 Reserving a Hotel in the Beach Cities

 - Choose from top-rated hotels north of LAX by choosing the Venice neighborhood and checking reviews and rates at Tripadvisor.
-You can check hotels in Marina Del Rey directly using this link.
+You can check hotels in Marina Del Rey online.

 Hotels in Los Angeles: Downtown and Pasadena

 Downtown Los Angeles has much more to offer than many people realize.
 On a downward slide for many years, downtown is now full of interesting things to do and see.
 As a bonus, it's quite common to see film crews on the downtown streets, especially on weekends.
 They can be interesting to watch.

 Pasadena, just a few minutes' drive north of downtown is a good side trip or a convenient place to stay if you need to be downtown but don't want to stay there.